Before I get too far along let me tell you why I can even open my big ol’ mouth about the topic of holiday hosting.

 2. so are disposable aluminum pans.

-3. put the trash can in a visible location
+3. put the trash can in a visible location. and the recycling bin.

 4. clean up from one activity before moving on to another.
 And be firm…you’ll get help!